 Points to Note

-- Sit while washing to avoid splashing water or soap on others
+There is no facility where "just kakeyu is OK."
+Always use soap to wash.
+Sit while washing to avoid splashing water or soap around.

 Rule 2: Do Not Put Towels in the Bath